 This particular case was reported in the interesting chapter by David Howes (1996) in the book he edited called Cross-Cultural Consumption.
 He explains how ‘Indianness’ had become, and remains, a particular target of exploiters in the American Southwest.
 He goes on to discuss how one of the most marketable cultures was that of the Hopi of Arizona.
 He describes the various ways that this tribe’s culture had been, what can only be described as, abused, such as: the use of Hopi words to describe commercial products; the production and sale of Hopi ‘fakelore’ products which had no foundation in Hopi culture; the copying of Hopi motifs on cheap tourist consumables; annual ceremonial events by people emulating Hopi culture but having no real connection to it; teaching of spiritually related Hopi crafts by people with no right to do so; the production of children’s comics with characters drawn from Hopi spiritual stories and portraying them as American anti -heroes.

-Eventually the Hopi people had taken enough of these abuses and wanted to call a halt to them and therefore a series of incidents and law cases arose.
+Eventually, the Hopi people had taken enough of these abuses and wanted to call a halt to them and therefore a series of incidents and law cases arose.
 Howes goes on to explain how it was hoped that the concept of ‘a right to cultural integrity’ could be integrated into Anglo-American Law.
 He examines how various extant rights might be applied, namely:

-The Right to Privacy: This had been mainly used to protect the privacy of private life and after much consideration it was decided that this would not cover many of the transgressions on cultural integrity that were taking place.
+The Right to Privacy: This had been mainly used to protect the privacy of private life and, after much consideration, it was decided that this would not cover many of the transgressions of cultural integrity that were taking place.

-Ordinary Sensibilities: It was found that most cases considered under this concept, which lies within the right of privacy, had failed to conclude the degree of offensiveness and tended to consider this from the point of view of the majority/dominant culture.
+Ordinary Sensibilities: It was found that most cases considered under this concept, which lies within the right of privacy, had failed to reach a conclusion on the degree of offensiveness and tended to consider this from the point of view of the majority/dominant culture.

 Copyright: As stated earlier, this is the oft-used fall back of designers as it is the most widely understood outside the judicial community.
 Once again, though there have been many examples of successful litigation by designers using this right (e.g. Walt Disney v.
-Air Pirates (1978)), it was realized that the law of copyright pertained more to the commodification of knowledge rather than the conservation thereof and so would have limited use in the protection of culturally significant issues.
+Air Pirates (1978)), it was realized that the law of copyright pertained more to the commodification of knowledge rather than to its conservation and so would have limited use in the protection of culturally significant issues.

-The Right of Publicity: At its core this right is aimed at enabling persons to control and profit from the use of their name and likeness.
+The Right of Publicity: At its core, this right is aimed at enabling persons to control and profit from the use of their name and likeness.
 Howes decided that this right may have some use in the protection of Hopi culture but ends by being somewhat doubtful as to the real value the people would obtain while fully supporting the need for an end to exploitative abuse.

 It seems that the primary component in any use of culturally significant patterns, products and processes is that of ensuring the participation of the culture in the design or exploitation process.
-Of course there can be cases where the culture involved may be difficult to identify as is the case with the next case study.
+Of course, there can be situations where the culture involved may be difficult to identify, as with the next case study.

 The Paisley Pattern

-One such case is the teardrop shape known by many in contemporary society as the Paisley pattern.
-Of course it must be immediately understood that there are many other names used for this pattern by various nationalities.
+The teardrop shape known by many in contemporary society as the Paisley pattern (Figure 18.2) is called many other names by a variety of nationalities.
 How has this come about?
-Let us look at the case of the town of Paisley, which has been associated with this pattern by many people over the last one hundred to one hundred and fifty years.
-Paisley Pattern
+Let us look at the case of the town of Paisley in Scotland, which has been associated with this pattern by many people over the last one hundred and fifty years.

+Insert Figure 18.2 here

+Figure 18.2: Paisley Pattern provided by Professor Martyn Evans